siakhooi/image-runner/README.md

 # Image Runner

-Collection of bash scripts to run container images for dev/testing purposes.

 ## Introduction

 Image-Runner is a collection of scripts to run latest linux container with default shell for development/testing purposes.